Nimai95/Project-2-Machine-Learning/Consol/README.md

 Method 2.
 Improve Data Quality

-Continous indicator itteration and choosing the best features that matter, the model accuracy scores rose from 0.43 to 0.55
+Continous indicator iteration and choosing the best features that matter, the model accuracy scores rose from 0.43 to 0.55

 ### 6. Deploying best model